 Read MoreERP in the cloud: the advantages and disadvantages

 .
-Of course, there are now also ERP systems in the cloud, such as SAP Business One on Demand.
-The cloud offer is still a marginal topic, especially in the ERP world.
+Of course, there are now also ERP systems in the cloud, such as SAP Business One on Demand .
+Cloud offerings are still a marginal topic, especially in the ERP world.

 Read More